AleksandrHexlet/travelBook.github.io/README.md

 8. The dev environment is configured with a local server using the webpack-dev-server command
 9. The Api class has set up fetch requests to work with the server.

+You can view photos downloaded to the server by other users, edit information about the owner, add your own photos, add a description of the photos downloaded.
+You can add a photo by clicking the button. " Each photo has the following functions: click, delete, and zoom.
+Technologies used in the project: JS, CSS, HTML, WebPack, GIT.